Caroline Cox, Baroness Cox: The Right To Learn

-After experiencing politically motivated educational disruption whilst working as Principal Lecturer, Sociolology at the Polytechnic of North London, she co-wrote The Pied Pipers of Education (1981) for the Social Affairs Unit and worked with the Centre for Policy Studies, for which she wrote the influential pamphlet The Right to Learn (1982).
+After experiencing politically motivated educational disruption whilst working as Principal Lecturer, Sociology at the Polytechnic of North London, she co-wrote The Pied Pipers of Education (1981) for the Social Affairs Unit and worked with the Centre for Policy Studies, for which she wrote the influential pamphlet The Right to Learn (1982).
 She co-founded and co-directed the Educational Research Trust, founded in 1980, with John Marks; they were consulted about the drafting of the 1988 Education Reform Act, which introduced the National Curriculum, grant-maintained schools and City Technology Colleges.

-She was involved in the Institute for European Defence and Security Studies, an organization funded by The Heritage Foundation in the early 1980s for which she co-authored Peace Studies: A Critical Survey in 1984 with Roger Scruton, which published by the conservative think tank Civitas.
+She was involved in the Institute for European Defence and Security Studies, an organization funded by The Heritage Foundation in the early 1980s for which she co-authored Peace Studies: A Critical Survey in 1984 with Roger Scruton, which was published by the conservative think tank Civitas.
 She was a director of the Conservative Philosophy Group from 1983 to 1985.
 With Scruton and others she wrote Education and Indoctrination.
 In the mid-1980s, she worked with Scruton as part of the Hillgate Group of Conservative activists; their pamphlet Whose Schools?
 A Radical Manifesto, which she co-authored, was published in 1986.
 In 1987 she co-founded the Committee for a Free Britain, funded by Rupert Murdoch, which at one point called for "the legalisation of all drugs".
 She was the executive director of the Institute for the Study of Terrorism in 1985–1990.

 Since its founding in 2007, she has been closely involved, first as an advisor and from 2009 as director, in the Centre for Social Cohesion.
 She is a director of the Gatestone Institute.